PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 - img/
 - override/

+{{% notice warning %}}
 All the other files present in the new release will overwrite the existing files.
-All changes you made on the original source code will be lost (by the way, this is not recommended, you should never modify the core files).
+All changes you made on the original source code will be lost (this is not recommended, you should never modify the core files).
+{{% /notice %}}

 Also, rename the “admin” folder to match your shop’s admin folder name.
 This will prevent an unwanted duplication of the administration content.

 ### Turning on maintenance mode